adrien-sk/Energy-Asset-Management-Portal/README.md

 - Clean Architecture + CQRS using MediatR
 - xUnit for unit and integration testing
 - Swagger/OpenAPI for auto-generated API docs
+- Structured logging to Elastic search with Kibana dashboard
+- Prometheus metrics and Grafana monitoring dashboard

 ### 🖥️ Frontend